 The MSWEP product is used for validation of our model results.
-We use version V2.1 with a temporal resolution of 3h and a spatial resolution of 0.1° during 1979-2015.
+We use version V2.1 with a temporal resolution of 3 h and a spatial resolution of 0.1° during 1979-2015.
 We examine the period 22-25 September 2012.
 A full description of the data set can be found in Beck et al. (2017).
-MSWEP is a gridded precipitation dataset merging satellite, re-analysis and gauge-based

-155 estimates, utilizing, among others, the Climate Prediction Center Morphing Technique (CMORPH), Precipitation Estimation From Remotely Sensed Information Using Artificial Neural Networks (PERSIANN), Tropical Rainfall Measuring Mission (TRMM), ERA-interim (reanalysis) and Climate Prediction Center (CPC) and Global Precipitation Climatology Center (GPCC; gauge) observations.
+MSWEP is a gridded precipitation data set merging satellite, reanalysis, and gauge-based estimates, utilizing, among others, the Climate Prediction Center morphing technique (CMORPH), Precipitation Estimation from Remotely Sensed Information using Artificial Neural Networks (PERSIANN), Tropical Rainfall Measuring Mission (TRMM), ERA-Interim (reanalysis), and Climate Prediction Center (CPC) and Global Precipitation Climatology Centre (GPCC; gauge) observations.
 The MSWEP product shows a good correlation with the independent FLUXNET gauge network with median values of 0.65 for the Pearson correlation coefficient.
-RMSE median values were of 4.5 mm d-1, showing better

-160 results than TRMM TMPA 3B42 or WFDEI-CRU (Beck et al. 2017).
+Root-meansquare error (RMSE) median values were of $4.5 \,\mathrm{mm}\,\mathrm{d}^{-1}$ , showing better results than the TRMM TMPA 3B42 or WFDEI-CRU data sets (Beck et al. 2017).
 We selected this precipitation data set for model validation given it profits from the combined value of satellite precipitation products as well as RG.